daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 ## Types for Links and Actions

-First, Let's take a look at what the `AccountResourse` type looks like.
+First, Let's take a look at what the `AccountResource` type looks like.

 ```typescript
 export type AccountResource = {